Student Health & Wellness Internships

 Nutrition Education Students

-Nutrition Education students work on a multidisciplinary team of fellow Student Health and Wellness interns and directly with campus partners to provide nutrition education and resources that meet the diverse needs of WSU students.
+Nutrition Education students work on a multidisciplinary team of fellow Student Health and Wellness interns and directly with campus partners to provide nutrition education and resources that meet the various needs of WSU students.

 Nutrition Education majors may: